ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 The arrows in the graph acts as a conduit carrying state information from one vertex to another.
 Each vertex is a (little) system within the larger system.

-For readers who are interested to explore further about using Algebraic Julia to model dynamical systems and viewing more sohpisticated examples, we recommend the documentation for [Algebraic Dynamics](https://algebraicjulia.github.io/AlgebraicDynamics.jl/dev/) package of Algebraic Julia!
+For readers who are interested to explore further about using AlgebraicJulia to model dynamical systems and viewing more sohpisticated examples, we recommend the documentation for [AlgebraicDynamics](https://algebraicjulia.github.io/AlgebraicDynamics.jl/dev/) package of AlgebraicJulia!

-## 2.6.
-What next?

 Dynamical systems and directed graphs are a useful framework for modeling the world around us.
 Indeed, they are a close match for how humans tend to conceptualize things -- in terms of cause and effect, in terms of events which play out over time, and in terms of systems influencing one another!

 But this is just one way of looking at the world.
 And not all systems are best understood in this sense.
-These are systems that maintain a kind of equilibrium or balancing act between simultaneous constraints.In the coming chapters we will develop to a more *relational* view, a subtle and versatile way of working with graphs having an emphasis on constraints and filters instead of step-by-step procedures.
+These are systems that maintain a kind of equilibrium or balancing act between simultaneous constraints.
+In the coming chapters we will develop to a more *relational* view, a subtle and versatile way of working with graphs having an emphasis on constraints and filters instead of step-by-step procedures.